frankfeder/pyber-analysis/README.md

 The skew of Average Fare per Driver across these three regions tracks the largest differences we've touched on.
 Since there are more drivers working less expensive rides in urban areas, the average fare per driver is lower in those areas.
 Since there are less drivers working more expensive rides in rural areas, the average fare per driver is significantly higher there (by more than 3x!).

 ## Checks Before Visualizing
 This analysis has been tasked with visualizing data from Jan 1 2019 - April 29 2019.
-To make sure we can present our visualization for this period alongside our summary stats for the entire dataset, we'll take a moment to check how much of the data we'll exclude by filtering into the given date range.
+To make sure we can present the visualization for this period alongside the summary stats for the entire dataset, we'll take a moment to check how much of the data we'll exclude by filtering into the given date range.

 ```
 # Check if there is data outside of specified range (Jan 1 2019 : April 29 2019)